 The ocean covers approximately 70% of Earth’s surface.
 It’s the largest livable space on our planet, and there’s more life there than anywhere else on Earth.

 Consider the size of the ocean.
 Its surface area is about 360 million square kilometers (139 million square miles), and its average depth is 3,682 meters (12,080 feet).
 Throughout these depths, there is life.

 Despite its importance, the majority of our ocean is largely unknown.
 However, through exploration, we’re learning more about its biological, chemical, physical, geological, and archaeological aspects.
 Exploration leads to discovery, but before we can truly explore, we must map.

 Seafloor mapping provides a sense of what may lie beneath and guides decisions about where to explore (e.g., deploy submersibles, like remotely operated vehicles).
 While the entire seafloor has been mapped using data collected from satellites, these data provide only a general picture of what’s there.
 Detail is limited on these maps, so some important geographical features (like seamounts) and objects (like shipwrecks) remain unseen.

-By 2020, less than 20% of the global seafloor had been mapped with modern high-resolution technology (multibeam sonar systems), usually mounted to ships, that can reveal the seafloor in greater detail.
+By 2021, only about 20% of the global seafloor had been mapped with modern high-resolution technology (multibeam sonar systems), usually mounted to ships, that can reveal the seafloor in greater detail.
 While almost 50% of the seafloor beneath U.S. waters had been mapped to these modern standards, the nation’s seafloor is larger than the land area of all 50 states, the District of Columbia, and the five territories combined.
 Thus, there’s still a significant amount of seafloor left to be mapped at high resolution.